microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 #### Hyperscale

-The Hyperscale architecture can result in some unique performance wait types that are prefixed with **RBIO**.
+The Hyperscale architecture can result in some unique performance wait types that are prefixed with **RBIO** (a possible indication of log governance).
 In addition, DMVs, catalog views, and Extended Events have been enhanced to show metrics for Page Server reads.

 You will now learn in an exercise how to monitor and solve a performance problem for Azure SQL using the tools and knowledge you have gained in this unit.

 To further your knowledge of monitoring and troubleshooting performance with Azure SQL, complete the following Activity.

 <p style="border-bottom: 1px solid lightgrey;"></p>